bookshelf/bookshelf/PR-TEMPLATE.md

 ## Introduction

-A short description of what the feature is.
+A short description of what the feature or the bug-fix is.
 Try to keep it to a single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing.